Things to do in Las Vegas

 Dining and Culinary Experiences

-The Strip in Las Vegas has hosted groundbreaking culinary experiences for years now, but the ante continues to rise.
+The Las Vegas Strip has hosted groundbreaking culinary experiences for years now, but the ante continues to rise.
 Check out some of the best restaurants in Las Vegas for a dining treat you will not soon forget.

 If you're a fan of Michelin-starred Gordon Ramsay's cooking shows, you'll feel right at home at Hell's Kitchen.
 With Red and Blue kitchens (think of the MasterChef teams) serving up the experts specialties, you can enjoy the very dishes you've seen Chef Ramsay cook on screen, including his famous beef Wellington and sticky toffee pudding.